 - Priming: Spray-paint up to 3 coats of a primer; let dry.

-- Painting: Between 3-4 layers of top coat mixture are spray-painted.
+- Painting: Between 3 to 4 layers of top coat mixture are spray-painted.

 - Buffing: Miracle Method comes back a few days later for a final buffing.
 Permaglaze does not do this because they say that their process does not lead to imperfections that would necessitate buffing.